-If units of a Fund are held in a Registered Plan, the unitholder generally will pay no tax on distributions paid from the Fund on those units or on any capital gains that the Registered Plan realizes from redeeming or switching the units.
-However, withdrawals from Registered Plans, other than tax-free savings accounts and certain withdrawals from a registered education savings plan, first home savings account or registered disability savings plan, are generally taxable at the unitholder's personal marginal income tax rate.
+If units of a Fund are held in a RRSP, RRIF, deferred profit sharing plan ("DPSP"), registered disability savings plan ("RDSP"), registered education savings plan ("RESP"), first home savings account ("FHSA") or TFSA (each a "Registered Plan" and, collectively, "Registered Plans"), the unitholder generally will pay no tax on distributions paid from the Fund on those units or on any capital gains that the Registered Plan realizes from redeeming or switching the units.
+However, withdrawals from Registered Plans, other than TFSAs and certain withdrawals from a RRSP, FHSA or RDSP, are generally taxable at the unitholder's personal marginal income tax rate.
 Registered Plan holders are responsible for keeping a record of their investment.